sjain-stanford/wrkstn-setup/README.md

 [Tensorflow Build from Source](https://www.tensorflow.org/versions/master/install/install_sources) [Bazel Compile from Source](https://docs.bazel.build/versions/master/install-compile-source.html)

 Tensorflow provides compiled pre-built binaries for only a limited systems, Ubuntu being the only Linux variant supported.
 Nonetheless, some RHEL users have reported successfully installing from TF / TF-GPU binaries using Anaconda (`conda install tensorflow`).
-I confirmed this by successfully installing Tensorflow from the pre-built linux binaries using the virtualenv method, but it requires older CUDA versions (CUDA 8 / cuDNN 6) to run.
-In order to use the latest CUDA versions we installed earlier (CUDA 9 / cuDNN 7), the only way out is to build Tensorflow from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].
+I confirmed this by successfully installing TF from the pre-built linux binaries using the virtualenv method, but it requires older CUDA versions (CUDA 8 / cuDNN 6) to run.
+In order to use the latest CUDA versions installed earlier (CUDA 9 / cuDNN 7), the only way out is to build TF from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].

 ### Prepare environment:
 1. Install Python3 packages (TF requires python3-numpy, python3-pip, python3-wheel, python3-dev).
 Download Anaconda 5.0.1 Linux installer for Python 3.6 version from [here](https://www.anaconda.com/download/#linux) and install.
 Once done, add installation directory to PATH variable.
 Check versions of installed packages.